 - Florida State Service Scholar Program

 Renewable scholarships for entering freshman and returning students who have a distinguished record of community involvement and a desire to continue to learn through service.
-Refer to the Center for Leadership and Civic Education website for more information.
+Refer to the Center for Leadership and Social Change website for more information.

 - Talent Scholarships

 Offered in the areas of Music, Dance, and Theatre to both freshmen and transfers.
 Consideration for these awards is based upon auditions.
 Additional information can be obtained directly from the individual academic departments.